phrohdoh/firebase-rs/README.md

 The APIs in this README do not document all of the APIs available!
 Go to the official docs for the most up to date version of the API.

+## This is unmaintained software! (as of 2017-April-08)

+I no longer have a reason to use Firebase so my time will not be spent working on this library.

 ## Load the crate!

 Don't forget to include the library in your project: